1samuel411/S-StateMachines/README.md

 - InstancedScriptableObject (Creates instances of singleton scriptable objects, used to manage the GameProperties, consisting of any configurations or references used in the game)
 - Model-View-Controller UI (Based on my original implementation here https://samuelarminana.com/index.php/2019/02/11/mvc-in-unitys-ui/)
 - Game Starter (Automatically detects what level is opened when the game starts in the editor and creates the Game Manager and UI)
-- Unity Editor Fast Play Mode (No Domain Reloading, but does automatically reloads scenes when starting)
+- Unity Editor Fast Play Mode (No Domain Reloading or Scene Reloading)

 The game example is powered by only two state machines, Game State Machine and Character State Machine, shown here,